-Community education is public education provided at any time through media publicity and local activities such as health fairs, displays, demonstrations, presentations, mother-baby showers, etc. The intent is to create awareness of anyone who routinely or periodically spends time with a baby.
+Community education is public education provided at any time through PSAs, media publicity and local activities such as health fairs, displays, demonstrations, presentations, mother-baby showers, etc. The intent is to create awareness of anyone who routinely or periodically spends time with a baby or will in the future.